rishimukherjee/TabMan/README.md

 1. `Utils`
   * `DragDropManager`: Manages the whole drag and drop in the system.
 Takes decision on adding and delete of Tables based on its start and destination superviews.
 Also, puts back a view to its picked up location if it ended on invalid location.
 It uses `UIPanGestureRecognizer` to handle drag gestures.
   * `DragContext`: The current drag context.
 It has all information of the current dragged view.
+  * `GroupManager`: Manages the creation of table groups.
+Table groups are a group of selected tables by the user inside a single border.

 2. `Views`
   * `TableImageView`: Subclass of `UIImageView` which changes image based on the type of the table.